CloneICP vs Apollo.io: Precision Discovery vs Vibe GTM

 - [8]SalesRobot: Apollo Review 2025 - Data accuracy concerns

 About this comparison: I'm Tom Meredith, Founder of CloneICP.
 This comparison is based on actual product testing (Feb 2026), research citations, and Apollo's official product pages.
+Updated March 2026 to include Apollo's Vibe GTM launch.
 All statistics are cited with sources.